-The nature of the SIIL business results in exposure to the following market related risks: Concentration Risk, Counterparty risk, Currency risk and Liquidity risk.
-However, due to the nature of the products in force, the risk of externally market driven events is typically low.
-The main nonfinancial risks that the Company is exposed to relate to Underwriting risk, including lapses and claims, and Operational risk, including legal and compliance risks.
+The nature of the SIIL business results in exposure to the following market related risks: Concentration Risk, Counterparty risk, Spread risk and Liquidity risk.
+However, due to SIIL's investment appetite, the risk of externally market driven events is typically low.
+2022 was an unprecedented year for macroeconomic uncertainty and this resulted in negative investment performance for SIIL.
+SIIL's risk management framework ensured that losses were minimalised and that SIIL remained appropriately capitalised.
+The main non-financial risks that the Company is exposed to relate to Underwriting risk, including lapses and claims, and Operational risk, including legal and compliance risks.
 SIIL is exposed to reserving risk but given the nature of the business SIIL underwrites, the reserving risk is not deemed material and is considered as part of claims risk.
-Now that SIIL's permission to sell new business in the UK has been restored, there is the risk of writing business that is outside SIIL's risk appetite and tolerances from both a financial and a regulatory perspective.
+SIIL is also exposed to the risk of writing business that is outside SIIL's risk appetite and tolerances from both a financial and a regulatory perspective.
 Together these represent the principal risks and uncertainties for the Company.